LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 .. member:: null->trait(t::trait)
    :noindex:

    Returns the trait for the target object.
-Returns ``null`` if the object does not have a trait.
+Returns "null" if the object does not have a trait.

 .. member:: null->setTrait(t::trait)